Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 ## User Authentication Using the Issued Credentials

 <p align="justify">The users now possess the issued passkeys (FIDO2) on external security keys/smart cards and also have credentials on the Unifyia ID Wallet app.
-They can now use these to authenticate to the Unifyia platform and also to the integrated relying parties.
+They can now use these to authenticate to the Unifyia platform and the integrated relying parties.
 Currently, the platform supports authenticating to the relying parties such as Entra ID and Okta. </p>
 <p align="justify">In the following sections, the different methods and modes of authenticating to the relying parties using the issued credentials are explained.
 Below is the list:   </p>

 <ul>